EzryStIago/training/docs/workshops/genomics_1.md

 Notice that the prompt changed again to a compute node, e.g. `netid@hal0011`

  Go to your folder with data.<br>
- Remember that you should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested, thus we use `tophat2 -p 7`, because we requested `srun -c 7`.
+ Remember that you should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested, thus we use `tophat2 -p 7`, because we requested `srun -c 7`. <br>
 **NOTE:**  tophat2 command starting with `tophat2 -p 7` is a one line command, move the slider to the right to see the whole line.
 ```
         cd  /scratch/$USER/Genomics_Workshop/untreated